 A good jump-in normal that is fast to come out and hits deep.
 Can be used for air to ground pressure and combos if hit deep enough.
 Other than that, it's nothing too special.

-Another jump-in normal that can be used for Air to Air situations and also serves as a decent jump-in.
+Another jump-in normal that can be used for Air to Air situations and hits fairly deep.
 It can be special cancelled into his airdash, allowing him to change his course of direction to either back to bait his opponents reversal or forward to continue pressure.

 While not being a grappler, Shun'ei does have a very fast run speed that lets him set-up for fast tick throws that help him set up his offense and lets him tack on decent damage.